WenzyWong/bacNeo/README.md

     └── hla_scan_r_v2.1.4
     ```

 - `--bacc` can extract the number of bacterial reads from genome or transcriptome datasets, and output both raw counts and normalized data (CPM and / or abundance).
-The command will generate bacterial counts / CPM / abundance of your input taxonomic levels (using 'g' and 's' as an example).
-The outputs would look like:
+The command will generate bacterial counts / CPM / abundance of your input taxonomic levels.

+    See usage:

+    ```
+    bacNeo --bacc [ -1 FQ1 ] [ -2 FQ2 ] [-m OMICS] [ -r REF ] [ -o OUT ] [ -t THREADS ] [-l TAXONOMY_LEVEL]

+        --bacc              Identify bacterial reads and abundance from WGS / WES / RNA-seq data -1                  Paired-end clean data (R1) in fastq format -2                  Paired-end clean data (R2) in fastq format -m                  Type of omics data.
+'RNA' for transcriptome, 'WGS' / 'WES' for genome -r                  If '-m RNA' is input: reference directory path for hisat2 alignment If '-m WGS/WES' is input: reference directory path for bwa alignment -o                  Output directory path
+        -t                  [Optional] Number of threads (Default threads = 16) -l                  Taxonomy level you would like to extract Taxonomy levels include: 'd' for Domain, 'p' for Phylum, 'c' for Class, 'o'for Order, 'f' for Family, 'g' for Genus, and 's' for Species
+                            Please ensure the level(s) you input is(are) included above If you would like to calculate bacterial counts and normalized counts in multiple levels, you could input the characters one by one, e.g., -l g -l s
+    Notes:
+        1. Make sure that you have already run 'bacNeo --download-db' to generate required databases
+        2. For multiple samples, it is recommended to use independent directories for each sample
+    ```

+    The outputs would look like (using 'g' and 's' as an example):

     ```
     bacc/